 Jared Bloomquist ’15 is the new graduate assistant in the Daura Gallery.
 Jared is pursuing an MBA at LC.

-Sarah Overman ’15 received the award for Outstanding Achievement in Museum Studies at the 2015 Academic Awards Banquet.
-Sarah was a student assistant in the Daura Gallery for two years, and is now on the gallery staff of Amazement Square Children’s Museum in Lynchburg.
+Sarah Overman ’15 received the award for Outstanding Achievement in Museum Studies in 2015.
+Sarah worked as a student assistant in the Daura Gallery for two years before joining the staff at Amazement Square Children’s Museum in Lynchburg.
+Sarah is now the Box Office Manager for The Shakespeare Theatre of New Jersey in Madison, N.J..

 Gibb Zea ’13 was recently featured in the article “Living the Life” in the journal Muzzleloader (July/August 2015) about the interpretive staff of Fort Ticonderoga, where Gibb is an artificer tailor.